 9. Ample of Water

-Water is a huge priority when keeping rabbits.
+Water is a huge priority when keeping and caring for rabbits.
 You need to make sure that they have plenty of it.
 They drink lots of water when they are pregnant and nursing.

 Plus, they drink a lot during the summer because of heat.
 So be sure that they have proper watering utensils.